GauthierE/gauthiere.github.io/_pages/about.md

 Before my PhD, I earned a Master’s degree in [Mathematics, Vision, and Learning](https://www.master-mva.com/) at ENS Paris-Saclay and a *Cycle Ingénieur Polytechnicien (X2020)* degree from [École polytechnique](https://www.polytechnique.edu/), where I majored in Applied Mathematics with an additional focus on Mathematics and Computer Science.
 I also worked on representation theory during a research visit to the [Kyoto University Institute for Advanced Study](https://kuias.kyoto-u.ac.jp/).

+My research is supported by the <a href="https://research.google/programs-and-events/phd-fellowship/recipients/">Google PhD Fellowship in Machine Learning and ML Foundations</a>.

 ## 📰 Latest News

 <div style="border: 1px solid #ddd; padding: 10px; margin-bottom: 20px; max-height: 300px; overflow-y: auto; border-radius: 8px; box-shadow: 0 2px 4px rgba(0,0,0,0.1);">